What is a Rheumatologist?

 Rheumatologists treat arthritis, autoimmune diseases, musculoskeletal pain disorders and osteoporosis.
 There are more than 100 types of these diseases, including rheumatoid arthritis, osteoarthritis, gout, lupus, back pain, osteoporosis, and tendonitis.

 It is important to establish a correct diagnosis early so that appropriate treatment can be initiated.
-Some of these are very serious disease that should be diagnosed and treated early.
+Some of these are very serious diseases that should be diagnosed and treated early.

 When should I see a Rheumatologist?